-Click on any of our defined terms below to read more about them.
 We've linked each term to another article that has in-depth information about that product, feature or thing - click on any term to read a more in-depth explanation.

 Application Programming Interface is a set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact.
 Tasks become automated without any user intervention or knowledge.
-APIs let you merge Trustpilot review invitations and response processes into your CRM or email client to add the security and customization options of your current system.
+APIs allow you to merge Trustpilot review invitations and response processes into your CRM or email client, adding to the security and customization options of your current system.

-The Automatic Feedback Service or AFS is one of Trustpilot’s invitation methods.
-When configured with your webshop or email system, the Automatic Feedback Service (AFS) sends an email to customers inviting them to write a review on Trustpilot of their buying or service experience.
+The Automatic Feedback Service (AFS) is one of Trustpilot’s invitation methods.
+When configured with your webshop or email system, the AFS sends an email to customers, inviting them to write a review of their buying or service experience on Trustpilot.

 The Business Portal refers to a company's Trustpilot business account.
 Companies can access the business portal by signing in through the business log in page.